marksherriff/cs3240-f24-website/syllabus.md

 * Team meetings -> Discord
 * Online office hours (TA) -> Discord
 * Technical questions (python, django, heroku, etc.) -> Piazza or TA office hours
-* Project requriements -> Piazza or office hours
+* Project requirements -> Piazza or office hours
 * Reassessment of graded work -> Gradescope (office hours only if issues with Gradescope, such as a non-submission)
 * Personal issues -> Email your professor
 * Team issues -> Email your TA and/or your professor